Chlorphentermine: Pharmacodynamics

 Chlorphentermine acts as a selective serotonin releasing agent (SSRA).
 The EC_{50} for monoamine release with chlorphentermine are 30.9 nM for serotonin, >10,000 nM for norepinephrine, and 2,650 nM for dopamine.
 Although it is inactive as a norepinephrine releasing agent, it is a moderately potent norepinephrine reuptake inhibitor (IC_{50} = 451 nM; 15-fold lower than its EC_{50} value for serotonin release).
 The activity of chlorphentermine as an SSRA is in contrast to phentermine, which acts as a selective norepinephrine and dopamine releasing agent (NDRA).

 In animals, chlorphentermine robustly and dose-dependently increases serotonin levels in the brain.
 It also increases dopamine levels in the brain at high doses.
 Whereas dextroamphetamine and phentermine robustly stimulate locomotor activity and are self-administered in animals, chlorphentermine does not increase locomotor activity and is either not self-administered or is only weakly self-administered.
 Conversely, it has been reported that chlorphentermine weakly stimulates locomotor activity at low doses and progressively suppresses it at higher doses.
-In contrast to other amphetamines, it does not produce stereotypies nor reverse reserpine-induced behavioral depression.
+In contrast to other amphetamines, it does not produce stereotypies or reverse reserpine-induced behavioral depression.
 In addition, unlike para-chloroamphetamine (PCA), chlorphentermine does not produce the head-twitch response, a behavioral proxy of psychedelic effects, in animals.

 In contrast to fenfluramine and norfenfluramine, chlorphentermine shows negligible activity as an agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 Its EC_{50} values at these receptors are >10,000 nM, 5,370 nM, and 6,456 nM, respectively.
 These EC_{50} values are >324-fold, 164-fold, and 209-fold lower than its EC_{50} value in inducing serotonin release, respectively.

 Despite its lack of direct agonism at the serotonin 5-HT_{2B} receptors, chlorphentermine shows induction of primary pulmonary hypertension in animal models.
 This suggests that serotonin release can induce this form of toxicity without concomitant direct serotonin 5-HT_{2B} receptor agonism.
-However, other findings seem to contradict this hypothesis, for instance increases in serotonin levels with fenfluramine and other serotonin-elevating drugs being inadequate for inducing cardiac valvulopathy-like changes, and instead implicating additional direct serotonin 5-HT_{2B} receptor agonism in this toxicity.
-It has been said that it is possible that an active metabolite of chlorphentermine might show greater serotonin 5-HT_{2B} receptor agonism than chlorphentermine itself, analogously to the case of fenfluramine and norfenfluramine, and that this possibility should be examined.
+However, other findings seem to contradict this hypothesis, showing that increases in serotonin levels with fenfluramine and other serotonin-elevating drugs are inadequate for inducing cardiac valvulopathy-like changes, and instead implicating additional direct serotonin 5-HT_{2B} receptor agonism in this toxicity.
+Studies have suggested that it is possible that an active metabolite of chlorphentermine might show greater serotonin 5-HT_{2B} receptor agonism than chlorphentermine itself, analogously to the case of fenfluramine and norfenfluramine, and that this possibility should be examined.

 The amphetamine homologue of chlorphentermine, PCA, is a potent serotonergic neurotoxin.
 In contrast to PCA, preliminary animal experiments suggest that chlorphentermine is non-neurotoxic, although more research in this area is still needed.

 Pharmacokinetics

-The elimination half-life of chlorphentermine is relatively long and is stated to be 40 hours and about 5 days by different sources.
+The elimination half-life of chlorphentermine is relatively long, between 40 hours and about 5 days.